dspeyer/dspeyer.github.io/combat/index.md

 You regain your surges with an hour of rest, or a proportional fraction (rounding down) for a shorter period.

+## Character Sizes

+The sizes are fine < diminutive < tiny < small < medium < large < huge < gargantuan < colossal.

+Each step represent a 2x linear scale-up so 8x mass.
+For example, a human is very roughly 2 meters tall, 100kg and, stands in a quarter of a square meter and needs a full square meter to fight effectively.
+A halfling (small) is very roughly 1 meter tall, 12.5kh and stands in sixteenth of a square meter but needs a quarter to fight effectively.
+An ogre (large): 4 meters, 800kg, 1 square meter, 4 square meters.
+Of course, many animals are differently shaped.

+To create a larger version of a creature, *multiply the strength score* by 4 and decrease the dexterity by 2.
+Tracking tiny or smaller creatures requires fractional strength scores: round these to 1 where non-integers become awkward.

+Non-medium creates take a weight penalty or bonus to their jump and climb checks.

 ## The Ages